 After this, we would then have an initial assessment consultation to explore your issues further, discuss important background information, my recommended initial approach and suggested number of sessions to start.
 This again allows us to ensure I am the right psychotherapist for you and there is no obligation to continue if you decide not to.
 If you do wish to begin, we decide a day and time for our sessions that works for us both and we can start working together.

-Our sessions are usually weekly, 50-minute sessions at the same time each week.
-Currently, most of my sessions take place online, although I do also see some clients in-person in Wilmslow, Alderley Edge and Central Manchester.
+Our sessions are usually weekly, hour long sessions at the same time each week.
+Currently, the majority of my sessions take place online, although I do also see some clients in-person in Wilmslow, Alderley Edge and Central Manchester.
 I do work with some clients on a twice-weekly basis, particularly at the beginning of our work together if they are struggling with acute symptoms.
 We review our work together regularly to ensure it is meeting your needs and adjusting the approach and session commitment as needed.

 Do I have to attend weekly?

 It is really important that you attend therapy each week to ensure you get the most out of it and make the progress you want in the shortest time possible.
-It may be possible to arrange twice-weekly sessions in some cases if this is needed, especially at the start of therapy.
 Holidays are planned and agreed in advance.

 What are your private psychotherapy session fees?